Guardians vs. Padres Player Props Betting Odds

 Ramírez Stats

-- Ramirez will look for his seventh straight game with a hit in this contest.
-During his last 10 games he is hitting .279 with two doubles, four home runs, four walks and nine RBI.
+- Ramirez will look for his eighth straight game with a hit in this matchup.
+During his last 10 outings he is batting .279 with two doubles, four home runs, four walks and eight RBI.

 Ramírez Recent Games